Academic Performance Committee

 H. CASPP has overall responsibility for approving deviations from the curriculum.
 Requests for deviation are not considered when students fail to follow remediation steps prescribed by CASPP.

 A. Requests to reconsider actions taken by the identified APC that affect the academic status of a student, including but not limited to requirements to correct deficiencies, suspension, and plans for remediation, must be submitted in writing to CASPP within 30 days of receipt of the action.
-An appeal must cite the basis of the reconsideration and provide sufficient and detailed information to support the appeal.
+An appeal must cite the basis of the request for reconsideration and provide sufficient and detailed information to support the appeal.
 Disagreement with the determination of the identified APC is not sufficient cause to request an appeal.
 New evidence may not be presented in the appeals process unless the student can prove that it was unavailable during the identified APC deliberations.

 NOTE: If the student failed to disclose information or facts that were in his or her possession at the time of the meeting with the identified APC, the student is considered to have waived the right to raise those facts or information on reconsideration or appeal.

 During the appeals process, CASPP will not reconsider the facts and statements on which the original decision was based but will only consider: